Krunk-Juice/Alternative-Way-of-performing-BBS/README.md

 ## Code Example

-8192 scenarios of SVM for one subset
+The execution of 8192 scenarios of SVM for one subset. lofull = 8192

 ```py
 ero = []